chrallard/bishop-nutrition/README.md

 ## Design

 ### User Research
-Prior to our first meeting with Dr. Bishop’s team we performed an online questionnaire to get background on what people are currently doing in their weight loss journey.
+Prior to our first meeting with Dr. Bishop’s team, we performed an online questionnaire to get background on what people are currently doing in their weight loss journey.
 We had 47 responses from various weight loss support groups on Facebook.

 https://drive.google.com/open?id=14aY9TicoWwLX2yNMMk7ZUmKAoIB2gBz2

 ### Product Research
 There are many health tracking and activity tracking apps available directly to users.
 Since none of these have access to Dr. Bishop’s plans, they are not a direct competitor, however, many clients are using them as a substitute to the current pen and paper tracking method.
-Some of the most popular apps clients are using are MyFitnessPal, Fitbit, Baritastic.
+Some of the most popular apps clients are using are MyFitnessPal, Fitbit, and Baritastic.

 https://drive.google.com/open?id=1K5FHKWSVlSwySJ4C4wgDjA_WMB9eh__3

 ### Personas
 For our personas, we went with 4 different users.
-Dr. Bishops client demographic is mainly females in their 50s, so we went with 3 female users and 1 male user.
-3 of the users are current clients and 1 is a brand new client.
+Dr. Bishop's client demographic is mainly females in their 50s, so we went with 3 female users and 1 male user.
+3 of the users represent current clients and 1 represents a brand new client.

 https://drive.google.com/open?id=1387qhs2EYz_Ou3537uV_ufQk7DlbG1Vd

 ### User Stories
 We really wanted each user to focus on 1 main feature that we could get feedback on.
-With 4 personas we made 1 user focus on weight tracking, 1 focused on getting setup as a new user, 1 focused on food tracking and the last user to be focused on viewing progression.
+With 4 personas we made 1 user focus on weight tracking, 1 focused on getting set up as a new user, 1 focused on food tracking, and the last user to be focused on viewing progression.

 https://drive.google.com/open?id=1zSA50---HBIUiEDiYo8AraVu366Wx_4A